 - Intensify the flavors of meat, poultry and fish with high-heat cooking techniques such as pan-searing, grilling or broiling, which help to brown meat and add flavor.
 Just don't overcook, burn or char meat.

-- Grill or roast veggies in a very hot (450°F) oven or grill for a sweet, smoky flavor.
+- Roast veggies in a very hot (450°F) oven or grill for a sweet, smoky flavor.
 Before popping them into the oven, brush or spray lightly with high-heat oil and sprinkle with herbs.

 - Caramelize sliced onions to bring out their natural sugar flavor by cooking them slowly over low heat in a bit of oil.
 Use them to make a rich, dark sauce for meat or poultry.